They Didn't Accept My Child!

 Schedule admissions testing.

-Private school admissions testing is offered by SSAT and ISEE.
+SSAT and ISEE offer private school admissions testing.
 Many Roman Catholic high schools use other admissions tests.
-The schools to which you are applying will instruct you as to which test must be taken.
-You can register online and I recommend that you do so well in advance.
+The schools to which you are applying will instruct you on which test must be taken.
+You can register online, and I recommend doing so well in advance.
 If your child has never taken standardized tests like these, download a practice test or two for her.
-It is important that she work calmly, efficiently, confidently and to the clock.
+She must work calmly, efficiently, confidently, and to the clock.
 A little practice never hurts.

 Request transcripts.

 Academic transcripts are part of the verification process each school to which you are applying has to go through.
-The schools need to confirm the courses which your child has taken in addition to the quality of the work which she has done.
+The schools need to confirm the courses that your child has taken in addition to the quality of the work that she has done.
 Submit these forms as soon as you can.
-They can take several weeks to process. .
+They can take several weeks to process.

 Get teacher and principal recommendations.